Massachusetts Car Accident Lawsuits 101

 While a finding of comparative negligence may, in some states, bar recovery of damages altogether, that is thankfully not so in Massachusetts.
 The statute allows a person who was comparatively negligent for an injurious crash to still pursue damages – so long as his or her share of the fault wasn’t greater than the total amount of negligence against the person or persons from whom recovery is sought.

 Generally, that means an accident victim can still claim damages unless his or her percentage of fault was greater than 51 percent.
 If the court finds the plaintiff to be comparatively negligent, monetary damages will be reduced by his or her share of fault.Contingency Fee Basis

 Some Massachusetts injury attorneys will charge clients on a Contingency Fee Basis.

 What this means is an injured person will agree to have the lawyer’s fees deducted from the final settlement or damages awarded by a jury at trial.
 There are no upfront costs and no out-of-pocket legal fees.
-At the Law Offices of Jeffrey S. Glassman, there are no legal fees unless we obtain compensation on your behalf.
+At Jeffrey Glassman Injury Lawyers, there are no legal fees unless we obtain compensation on your behalf.